Spring and autumn wetsuits

 The SRFACE 4/3mm spring wetsuit will offer you more flexibility starting around March, right until the water and air temperatures heat up.
 Of course, the 4/3mm wetsuit works great for the colder months, from September all the way through to November.

-The best cold water wetsuit for Northern Europe:
+The best cold water wetsuit for Northern Europe

 The United Kingdom, the Netherlands, Belgium, Norway, and Denmark, let’s face it, it’s cold here.
 Even in summer you rarely get to surf in less than 4/3mm.
 A 4/3mm wetsuit is great for ‘summer surfers’ as their all-season wetsuit, and for people who surf through winter as their second wetsuit for a little more flex on warmer days.

-Seam constructions suitable for a spring, autumn wetsuit.
+Seam constructions suitable for a spring / autumn wetsuit

 The most common, but not the most high-end seam construction for all-season and winter wetsuits is GBS.
-Glued and blindstitched seams prevent water from entering your wetsuit.
-GBS seams are constructed by first gluing the edges of the neoprene panels together to prevent water from entering the wetsuit.
+Glued and blind stitched seams prevent water from entering your wetsuit.
+GBS seams are constructed by first glueing the edges of the neoprene panels together to prevent water from entering the wetsuit.
 Thereafter, the seams are blind stitched together on the outside, inside, or both sides of the neoprene panels.
 The needle doesn’t penetrate the neoprene completely, but only stitches through half of the neoprene panel to prevent leakage.

-Double lined vs single lined neoprene
+Double lined vs. single lined neoprene

 What is the best wetsuit lining combination?